MatrixLabTools/PotentialCalculation.jl/docs/src/use.md

 @everywhere using PotentialCalculation
 ```

+!!! note "Note"
+    Do not forget to use `@everywhere` macro when importing PotentialCalculation!

 Creating inputs and doing basic calculation, where two molecules are calculated
 with various distances and orientations from each other.